 'Generally, it's best to prune your roses in late winter or early spring, in the sweet spot after hard frosts and before the leaf buds on your plants have begun to open.
 Exactly when that is will depend on the weather conditions in your region.'

-'If your garden is in a frost pocket in which cold air can linger, wait a few more weeks until it becomes warmer at night,' adds John Negus of Amateur Gardening magazine.
+'If your garden is in a frost pocket in which cold air can linger, avoid making any rose pruning mistakes and wait a few more weeks until it becomes warmer at night,' adds John Negus of Amateur Gardening magazine.